Contactless Latencies

 NFC Channel Latency (250 – 450 msec)

 Detailed analysis of cEMV tap latency is provided in this PCN article.
-You can laso measure this latency using our android application NFC EMV Explorer.
+You can laso measure this latency and get a gist of data flows between the card reader and the card by using our android application NFC EMV Explorer.

 Wireless Latency ( 30 msec to eternity)

 This latency is important for wireless validators, installed on vehicles.
-If the validator needs to connect to the TA to send a message and receive a response via a wireless network, there will be time elapsed between sending a message to the host and receiving a response.
+If the validator needs to connect to the host to send a message and receive a response via a wireless network, there will be time elapsed between sending a message to the host and receiving a response.
+We asume here that the host is very fast and is close to the client.

 The current state of the wireless data communication technology demonstrates that the wireless latency can be as low as 30 msec.
 This latency is demonstrated if a wireless network has nothing else to do at that moment.
 We will treat this value as a low limit.